volcanic/basalt-ng/README.md

 ### Based on Amphibian

 This app is powered by the [Amphibian app template](https://github.com/florianschwanz/amphibian).
-Therefore it can be built for the following plattforms
+Therefore it can be built for the following platforms

 * web
 * Linux / Windows / MacOS